-He is currently the Principal Investigator (PI) of a NSF grant to develop a Professional Learning Framework for informal science education (ISE) professionals that will help ISE practitioners better understand the knowledge, skill, behaviors and attitudes needed to be an effective ISE professional.
-The Framework should also be useful for managers and supervisors as they provide professional development for their staffs, and for professional development providers as they plan development activities.
+He is part of the leadership group that developed an Informal STEM Learning Professional Competency Framework for informal science education (ISE) professionals that helps ISE practitioners better understand the knowledge, skill, behaviors and attitudes needed to be an effective ISE professional.
+The Framework is also useful for managers and supervisors as they provide professional development for their staffs and for professional development providers as they plan development activities.

 He has provided leadership to several of Pacific Science Center's major initiatives, including Washington State LASER and Portal to the Public.
 He co-directed Washington State LASER (Leadership and Assistance for Science Education Reform), a program to implement a quality K-12 science program in all 295 school districts in Washington State.

 The Portal to the Public effort is an initiative to develop programs - both onsite and off - that engage the public in understanding the current science research and its application conducted in our community.
 The first major Portal to the Public program was an NSF grant to develop and research effective models to engage the public in understanding current science research via face-to-face interactions with scientists.
 It was so successful that it has been expanded to 62 sites across the country and in Canada via funding from the Institute of Museum and Library Services (IMLS), NSF, and fee-based workshops.